cakephp/docs/en/orm/validation.rst

 Creating A Default Validation Set
 =================================

 Validation rules are defined in the Table classes for convenience.
-This helps find what data should be validated in correspondence to where it will be saved.
+This defines what data should be validated in conjunction with where it will be saved.

 To create a default validation object in your table, create the